Nebraska - Sectoral Privacy Overview

 - requesting or accepting payment before an individual may receive a written prize notice if the solicitor, sponsor, or seller has told the individual that they have won or will receive a prize.

-A violation of the Telemarketing Act can be subject to a civil penalty of up to $2,000 for each violation and is considered a Class I misdemeanour (Neb.
+A violation of the Telemarketing Prize Promotions Act can be subject to a civil penalty of up to $2,000 for each violation and is considered a Class I misdemeanor (Neb.
 Rev. Stat. §§86-234 and 86-235).

-The Devices Act also governs unsolicited telephone calls.
-Automatic dialling-announcing devices includes a device which chooses and dials a telephone number and plays an automatic recorded message (Neb.
+The Automatic Dialing-Announcing Devices Act also governs unsolicited telephone calls.
+Automatic dialing-announcing devices includes a device which chooses and dials a telephone number and plays an automatic recorded message (Neb.
 Rev. Stat. §86-238).
-A telephone solicitation uses an automatic dialling-announcing to encourage a purchase, rental, or investment in property, goods, or services (Neb.
+A telephone solicitation uses an automatic dialing-announcing to encourage a purchase, rental, or investment in property, goods, or services (Neb.
 Rev. Stat. §86-242).
 Furthermore, an unsolicited advertisement occurs when any material advertising commercial availability or quality of property, goods, or services is transmitted to a person without their prior expressed permission (Neb.
 Rev. Stat. §86-243).

-CAN-SPAM regulates the transmission of all commercial email messages, both solicited and unsolicited.
-A commercial email message includes any email which has a primary purpose of commercial advertisement or promotion of a commercial product or service (§3(2)(A) of CAN-SPAM).
+The CAN-SPAM Act regulates the transmission of all commercial email messages, both solicited and unsolicited.
+A commercial email message includes any email that its primary purpose is commercial advertisement or promotion of a commercial product or service (§3(2)(A) of the CAN-SPAM).
 This includes commercial emails sent to business email accounts, as well as those sent to individual consumers.
-Nebraska has yet to enact a governing law regarding unsolicited electronic communications via emarketing, so CAN-SPAM is the only regulation covering these communications in Nebraska.
+Nebraska has yet to enact a governing law regarding unsolicited electronic communications via e-marketing, so the CAN-SPAM Act is the only regulation covering these communications.

-CAN-SPAM sets forth the following requirements for solicitors using email as a means of messaging:
+The CAN-SPAM Act sets forth the following requirements for solicitors using email as a means of messaging:

 - prohibition on false or misleading transmission information;